metacontainer/metac/README.md

 # metac

-*Warning: this is rewrite of MetaContainer - it is not yet ready to use in production.
+*Warning: this is a rewrite of MetaContainer - it is not yet ready to use in production.
 Subscribe for newletter at https://metacontainer.org/*

 MetaContainer aims to provide a common interface for sharing various types of resources, including filesystems, Ethernet networks or USB devices in a **secure way**.
 MetaContainer also provides compute services (container orchestration) with the ability to seamlessly attach possibly remote resources.